|

 Maintenance: This unit can be maintained for under 30 minutes, as it only needs fresh engine oil, cleaned filters, and a new spark unless it needs a tune-up, etc.

-My brother changed the engine oil, filters, and spark plugs right after 90–100 hours of continuous run.
+My brother changes the engine oil, filters, and spark plugs right after 90– 100 hours of continuous run.

 • Budget-friendly